lifeitech/beenote/README.md

 ## Backend

-This app uses [PocketBase](https://pocketbase.io/) for user authentication and database.
+This app uses [PocketBase](https://pocketbase.io/) for database and user authentication.

 ## TODO